ben/writings/rebase.md

 # Note that empty commits are commented out
 ```

-Notice how git helpfully documents what you can do.
-The top few lines are the rebase script, which you have control over.
+The top few lines are the rebase script, which you have complete control over.
+If you decide you don't want to rebase after all, just delete all the content.
+The script runs as soon as you close your editor.

 This is where rebase's power really shines through.
 You can remove commits that you don't want, introduce new ones, or squash commits together where it makes more sense to have just one.
 You can change commit messages, or even the contents of the files committed.

 This is more than just aesthetics; it becomes even more useful when combined with other git features.
-Many projects have the policy that all commits should pass the unit tests.
-This allows `git bisect` to be very useful for finding when problems were introduced.
+Many projects have the policy that all commits should pass the unit tests, which allows `git bisect` to be very useful for finding when problems were introduced.
-It also comes in handy with `cherry-pick` – extracting an atomic feature into just one commit allows it to be portable to another branch.
+It also combines well with `cherry-pick` – extracting a feature into just one commit allows it to be portable to another branch.

 ## A Non-trivial Example